Ihor16/jupyterlab/README.md

 # JupyterLab Docker Container
-This repository contains scrips for starting JupyterLab in Docker The scripts are optimized for UBC DSCI and STAT working environments
+This repository contains scrips for starting JupyterLab in Docker.
+The scripts are optimized for UBC DSCI and STAT working environments

 ### Startup